NoNamer777/studio-desktop-app/README.md

 In order to quickly get some UI going, [Bootstrap](https://getbootstrap.com/) v5.3 was used, but that should be replaced using our own UI library.

-Besides the Angular and Electron applications, a couple [NestJs](https://nestjs.com/) are used to mock back-end servers to download files from.
+Besides the Angular and Electron applications, a couple [NestJs](https://nestjs.com/) applications are used to mock back-end servers to download files from.
 Each of these mock servers expose the root route where a `hello` text response is returned.
 They also expose a static file, which is downloaded by the Electron app upon interaction of the User.

 ## Nx-electron